Nicotine

 100

-Named one body system harmed by vaping.
+Named one body system harmed by vaping and nicotine.

 lungs, heart, or immune system.